Real Estate Landing Pages: How To Make Your Visitors Stay (and convert)

 And don’t forget the golden rule of A/B testing: test only one element at a time, or your conclusions could be skewed.
-Be patient, creative and always keep track of your results.
+Be patient, creative, and always keep track of your results.

-6. Short and sweet
+6. Keep Them Short and Sweet

 Filling up your real estate landing page with tons of content is not gonna get you anywhere.
 On the contrary, it will confuse your visitors and distract them.